fxpio/tug/doc/index.md

 The API keys are to be used with Composer to allow the connection with your Tug.

-To create a new API key, run the command:
+To create a new API key, open the PWA and click on the `Add API key` section.
+Add optionally your fingerprint, and let Tug generate the key.

+Or run the command:

 ```
 $ bin/create-api-key